-Are you struggling to promote your brand?
-Or are looking to take your brand to the next level?
+Are you struggling to promote your brand or looking to take your branding to the next level?

 Chances are, you’ve implemented a variety of strategies to market your brand to potential consumers.

 Marketing costs time and money, things that are both precious to your business.
-But there is a very valuable marketing tool that is hiding right under your nose.
+But there’s a wildly valuable marketing tool that is hiding right under your nose.

 These are the people who know your company the best and are some of the best people to help promote it.